 This blog provides information for educational purposes only.
 Read our complete summary for more info.

 Beer flavor and aroma can be quite complex, so it’s a bit of a surprise that there are only 4 main ingredients in beer.
 These beer ingredients are also quite simple.
-Whether the beer is being made at home or it’s being brewed at a commercial brewery, the most common ingredients used to make beer are;
+Whether you're making beer at home or it’s being brewed at a commercial brewery, the most common ingredients used to make beer are;

 Beer recipes have also been very consistent for hundreds of years and the same ingredients that were used centuries ago are still being used today.
 The oldest regulation related to food and drink in the entire world is the German Beer Purity Law, Reinheitsgebot.
 It stated that the only allowable ingredients for brewing beer were water, barley, and hops (they omitted yeast, possibly only because its mechanics were not fully understood at the time).

 When compared to the old Purity Law, the current list of the most common beer ingredients used today has really only been expanded to include other cereal grains (listed below).
 There are, of course, a whole host of various specialty items (like marshmallows, lavender, and fruit) that have made their way into modern beer.
 But good brewers only add these sparingly, and ideally they enhance, as opposed to detract from the final results.

 Water is the most prominent ingredient in beer by volume.
 Beer is actually (typically) more than 90% water, so the quality of the water used to brew beer is quite important.
 At the home brewing level, the most common types of water used to make beer are;

 Modern commercial brewing methods involve precise water chemistry adjustments in order to mute or highlight certain elements of aroma and flavor.
 But today even home brewers have access to detailed water chemistry information and tools that make adjusting water chemistry easy.
 Well discuss the various types of water and what needs to be done to use it, if anything, below.